 See our page on removing and reinstalling the valve body. click here ——> Valve body removal and reinstallation

 - Be very careful removing the harness.
 If the “locks” break off, then you should replace the harness.
 I can provide this.
 These things wiggle loose and trigger solenoid codes and failsafe if the locks are broken.
-I have a plastic 3373 harness removal tool that I sell for $14 shipped.
+I have a 3373 harness removal tool that I sell for $16 shipped.
 It’s a good idea to get one of these before taking your valve body off because this may help you avoid breaking the harness.
-Just e-mail for details.
+Just e-mail for details or purchase in the following link. http://kansascitytdi.com/01m-small-parts-shopping/

 - When replacing your pan gasket, make sure there are spacers in the gasket, where the bolts are.
 If not, then take the spacers out of the old gasket and put it in the new.